beNative/docforge/FUNCTIONAL_MANUAL.md

 ### Creating and Managing Documents and Folders

 - **New Document:** Click the `+` icon at the top of the sidebar or use the `Ctrl+N` shortcut.
 New documents default to Markdown.
-- **New Code File:** Click the code icon to create a source code file.
-Provide a filename with an extension (e.g., `script.js`) for automatic language detection.
+- **New Code File:** Click the code icon.
+A dialog will appear asking you to provide a filename with an extension (e.g., `script.js`) for automatic language detection.
 - **New Root Folder:** Click the folder icon with a `+` to create a new folder at the root of your document list.
 - **New Subfolder:** Select an existing folder and click the "New Subfolder" icon to create a folder inside it.
 - **Duplicate Selection:** Select one or more items and click the "Duplicate" icon to create a deep copy.